 - If laws and regulations can't keep up with the problems that arise from data mining, can we just rely on serious breaches of our privacy rights, media exposition, and public outrage to push companies to change themselves?

 - Is the only real problem a lack of transparency for users?
 Or is it morally wrong to ever trade the mental health data of a person for advertisement purposes?

 At Rightly, we think you should have control over your own data.
-To see which websites and apps have your data, sign up below.
+To start your data deletion journey today click below.

 By Klara Lee

 BBC News.
 (2020).
 Mental-health information 'sold to advertisers'. [online] Available at: https://www.bbc.co.uk/news/technology-49578500 [Accessed 26 Feb.
 2020].

 Harris, J. (2020).
 Will having longer, healthier lives be worth losing the most basic kinds of privacy? | John Harris. [online] the Guardian.
 Available at: https://www.theguardian.com/commentisfree/2020/feb/03/longer-healthier-lives-privacy-technology-healthcare [Accessed 25 Feb.
 2020].

 McGoogan, C. (2020).
 NHS illegally handed Google firm 1.6m patient records, UK data watchdog finds. [online] The Telegraph.
 Available at: https://www.telegraph.co.uk/technology/2017/07/03/googles-deepmind-nhs-misused-patient-data-trial-watchdog-says/ [Accessed 25 Feb.
 2020].

 Privacy International.
 (2020).
 Mental health websites don't have to sell your data.
 Most still do.. [online] Available at: https://privacyinternational.org/report/3351/mental-health-websites-dont-have-sell-your-data-most-still-do [Accessed 25 Feb.
 2020].